SALVATION IS NEEDED!

 THE RESPONSIBILITY OF SINNERS

-THE LORDSHIP OF CHRIST AND THE BELIEVER
+THE LORDSHIP OF JESUS

-God, the all-powerful Creator (Gen. 1:1; Jn.
-1:3; Col. 1:16-17) and sovereign ruler (Ps.
-103:19) establishes Jesus Christ as the ultimate authority over believers.
-As the Head of the church, which is His body (Eph.
-5:23-24), Jesus deserves our allegiance and submission as members of His Kingdom (Rom.
-12:1-2).
+God, the all-powerful Creator and sovereign ruler of the universe, establishes Jesus Christ as the ultimate authority over believers.
+As the Head of the church, which is His body, Jesus deserves our allegiance and submission as members of His Kingdom (Ephesians 5:23-24 and Romans 12:1-2).

 THE BELIEVERS NEW LIFE

-In addition to the gift of eternal life, salvation brings numerous other blessings.
-Believers are justified, or declared righteous by faith (Rom.
-3:21-26; 4:1-8), and are baptized by the Holy Spirit into the body of Christ (Acts 1:4-5; 1 Cor.
+Beyond the gift of eternal life, salvation includes a host of additional blessings.
+Believers are justified—declared righteous by faith (Rom.
+3:21-26; 4:1-8)—and are united with the body of Christ through the baptism of the Holy Spirit (Acts 1:4-5; 1 Cor.
 12:13).
-Furthermore, they are indwelt by the Holy Spirit (Jn.
+They are also indwelt by the Holy Spirit (Jn.
 14:16-17; Rom.
-8:9-11), adopted as sons or daughters into the family of God (Eph.
+8:9-11), adopted into the family of God as sons and daughters (Eph.
 1:3-5), and transferred from the kingdom of darkness into the kingdom of God (Col. 1:13).
-Each of these blessings contributes to the believer's new identity and relationship with God.
+Each of these blessings enriches the believer’s identity and deepens their relationship with God.

 SANCTIFICATION OF THE BELIEVER

-The process of sanctification, or becoming more like Christ, continues throughout a believer's life (Romans 8:28-30; Philippians 1:6).
-However, the lives of many biblical characters illustrate that sanctification can occur at different rates, often accompanied by sin and failure (1 Corinthians 3:14-15; 5:3-5; 6:6-8; Hebrews 5:11-12; 11:32-34; 2 Peter 2:7-8; Revelation 2-3).
-This reality highlights the ongoing journey of faith and growth in Christ.
+It is essential to recognize that the process of becoming more like Christ is ongoing and continues throughout a believer's life (Romans 8:28-30; Philippians 1:6).
+However, the narratives of many biblical characters illustrate that sanctification can occur at varying rates and is often accompanied by struggles against sin and failure (1 Corinthians 3:14-15; 5:3-5; 6:6-8; Hebrews 5:11-12; 11:32-34; 2 Peter 2:7-8; Revelation 2-3).
+This reality emphasizes the dynamic nature of faith and spiritual growth in Christ.

 THE BELIEVER’S ASSURANCE AND ETERNAL SECURITY